 The project status is relevant in awork

-Although the exact status designation and the sequence in which a project is to pass through the statuses can be adjusted in the project settings, the four basic categories are fixed.
+Although the exact status designation and sequence in which a project status is to progress through can be adjusted in the project settings, the four basic categories are fixed.

 If you wish to get started with your new project, change the status to running.